 The contractual guaranteed minimum value of an annuity product, usually stated as a percentage of paid premiums, plus an interest rate amount, less any withdrawals.

 An annuity contract in which annuity payouts begin immediately or within one year.

-A variation of the fixed annuity.
+A variation of the deferred annuity.
 With this type of annuity, your money accumulates tax-deferred at a minimum fixed rate of return.
 Your account also may earn additional interest based on the performance of an index.
-Generally, the indices used are widely reported common-stock indices, the most prevalent being the Standard & Poor's® 500 Composite Stock Price Index.
+Generally, the indices used are widely reported common-stock indices, the most prevalent being the Standard & Poor’s® 500 Composite Stock Price Index.